micro-community/development/planning/specs/mvp/mvp-steps.md

-# MVP user journey
+# MVP User Journey

+A full workflow for a user of the Micro Platform

+## Overview

-Including an overview of differences between local and m3o env implementations where applicable.
+Below includes an overview of the new user journey and any differences between local and m3o env implementations of a user journey.

 Assumptions:
 - the user is already familiar with [basic Micro commands](https://dev.m3o.com/getting-started).